-- Stormwater Manual.
-This site investigation must be conducted by a licensed soil scientist or engineer. - (ii) A post-construction percolation test must be performed on each infiltration practice and must demonstrate that the constructed infiltration rate meets or exceeds the design infiltration rate prior to project acceptance by the city. - (iii) Infiltration areas will be limited to the horizontal areas subject to prolonged wetting. - (iv) Areas of permanent pools tend to lose infiltration capacity over time and will not be accepted as an infiltration practice. - (v) Stormwater runoff must be pretreated to remove solids before discharging to infiltration areas to maintain the long term viability of the infiltration areas.
-Examples of pretreatment BMPs can be found in "Protecting Water Quality in Urban Areas" (MPCA, 2000, as amended); the "Minnesota Urban Small Sites BMP Manual" (Metropolitan Council 2001, as amended); the "Minnesota Stormwater Manual" (MPCA, 2005, as amended) and other BMP guidance manuals. - (vi) Design and placement of infiltration BMPs shall be done in accordance with the Minnesota Department of Health guidance "Evaluating Proposed Stormwater Infiltration Projects in Vulnerable Wellhead Protection Areas," as amended. - (vii) Constructed bioretention and infiltration practices such as rain gardens, infiltration trenches, and infiltration benches shall not be used in: - (a) Fueling and vehicle maintenance areas; - (b) Areas with less than 3 feet separation from the bottom of the infiltration system to the elevation of seasonal high groundwater; - (c) Areas with runoff from industrial, commercial and institutional parking lots and roads and residential arterial roads with less than 5 feet separation distance from the bottom of the infiltration system to the elevation of seasonal high groundwater; - (d) Areas within 400 feet of a community water well, within 100 feet of a private well, or within a delineated 1-year time of travel zone in a wellhead protection area; - (e) Sites containing contaminated soils or groundwater. - (viii) Where infiltration is not advisable or infeasible due to site conditions, biofiltration must be provided for that part of the abstraction volume that is not abstracted by other BMPs.
-Where biofiltration is infeasible, at a minimum filtration through a medium that incorporates organic material, iron fillings, or other material to reduce soluble phosphorus must be provided.
+- (iii) A post-construction percolation test must be performed on each infiltration practice and must demonstrate that the constructed infiltration rate meets or exceeds the design infiltration rate prior to project acceptance by the city. - (iii) Infiltration areas will be limited to the horizontal areas subject to prolonged wetting. - (iv) Areas of permanent pools tend to lose infiltration capacity over time and will not be accepted as an infiltration practice. - (v) Stormwater runoff must be pretreated to remove solids before discharging to volume control BMPs to maintain the long-term viability and effectiveness of the BMP.
+Additional information on sizing and approaches can be found within the Minnesota Stormwater Manual. infiltration areas to maintain the long term viability of the infiltration areas.
+Examples of pretreatment BMPs can be found in "Protecting Water Quality in Urban Areas" (MPCA, 2000, as amended); the "Minnesota Urban Small Sites BMP Manual" (Metropolitan Council 2001, as amended); the "Minnesota Stormwater Manual" (MPCA, 2005, as amended) and other BMP guidance manuals. - (vi) Design and placement of infiltration BMPs shall be done in accordance with the Minnesota Stormwater Manual and latest guidance from the Minnesota Department of Health. guidance "Evaluating Proposed Stormwater Infiltration Projects in Vulnerable Wellhead Protection Areas," as amended. - (vii)-Constructed bioretention and infiltration practices such as rain gardens, infiltration trenches, and infiltration benches shall be designed in accordance with the Minnesota Stormwater Manual not be used in: - (viii) Fueling and vehicle maintenance areas; - (ix) Areas with less than 3 feet separation from the bottom of the infiltration system to the elevation of seasonal high groundwater; - (x) Areas with runoff from industrial, commercial and institutional parking lots and roads and residential arterial roads with less than 5 feet separation distance from the bottom of the infiltration system to the elevation of seasonal high groundwater; - (xi) Areas within 400 feet of a community water well, within 100 feet of a private well, or within a delineated 1 year time of travel zone in a wellhead protection area: - (xii)(vii) Sites containing contaminated soils or groundwater. - (xiii)(viii) Where infiltration is not advisable or infeasible due to site conditions, biofiltration must be provided for that part of the abstraction volume that is not abstracted by other BMPs.
+Where biofiltration is infeasible, at a minimum filtration through a medium that incorporates organic material, iron fillingsfilings, or other material to reduce soluble phosphorus must be provided.